Navajeevanam: Production

 The film was jointly produced by P. Kannamba and her husband K. B. Nagabhushanam under their own banner Raja Rajeswari Films and was directed by K. B. Nagabhushanam.
 Udayakumar wrote the dialogues.
-Cinematography was done by C. Ellappa while the editing was done by N. K. Gopal.
+The cinematography was done by C. Ellappa, and the editing by N. K. Gopal.
 K. R. Sharma was in charge of art direction.
 Vembatti Satyam, Anilkumar and Chopra handled the choreography.
 Still photography was done by L. K. Rao.
 The film was made at Gemini Studios.

 Soundtrack

-The music was composed by S. V. Venkataraman and the lyrics were penned by Kambadasan and Nagai Mani.
+The music was composed by S. V. Venkataraman, with Kambadasan and Nagai Mani writing the lyrics.